 This article describes how to disable the auto-login feature to Windows, but still allow PGP Whole Disk Encryption to utilize the SSO functionality.

-Note: This article applies to PGP Desktop 9.7 and above running on Windows 2000, Windows XP, Windows Vista, and Windows 7.
+Note: This article applies to PGP Desktop 9.7 and above running on Windows XP, Windows Vista, and Windows 7 64-bit systems.
 Windows 7 is supported on PGP Desktop 9.12 and above.

 PGP Whole Disk Encryption